 What Is Diabetes?

-Diabetes is a chronic condition characterized by elevated blood sugar levels due to the body's inability to produce or effectively use insulin.
+Diabetes is a chronic condition characterised by elevated blood sugar levels due to the body's inability to produce or effectively use insulin.
 Over time, high blood sugar can lead to serious complications, including heart disease, kidney damage, nerve damage, and vision problems.
-Managing blood sugar levels is crucial for diabetics to prevent these complications and maintain overall health.

 How Moringa Supports Blood Sugar Control